tflo/Auto-Quest-Tracker-MkIII/readme.md

 Temporarily disabling AQT can be useful for example if you have a bunch of quests that you want to keep focused as you move back and forth between adjacent zones.
 You could also just re-track the quests manually (AQT allows this and keeps them tracked), but this can get tedious.
 It can also be useful if you simply have too many quests that technically belong to your zone, but you're not interested in at the moment.
-What happens when you disable AQT is that the two main events become unregistered, i.e. this is close to unloading the addon, but without the need to reload.

 New since version 3.0, there are now 3 modes of disabling AQT: